-In order for us to learn the best way to answer this question we need to know why it is being asked in the first place.
+In order for us to learn the best way to answer the tricky question ‘Why do you want to work here?’ we need to know why it is being asked in the first place.

 Seems honest.
 But the last 30 people you saw were the same.